 The emphasis in this case is being placed on the words inside the parentheses (the shocking amount of time that the event ran for) rather than Chloe’s realization.
 Terminal punctuation for the end of the sentence is still necessary, as exclamation points do not serve this purpose.

 When the exclamation point applies to the entirety of the sentence, it belongs outside the closing parentheses.
 However, this rarely appears in written text.

 Overusing Exclamation Points

-It comes as no surprise that the exclamation point is, perhaps, the most overused terminal punctuation mark.
+It comes as no surprise that exclamation points are, perhaps, the most overused terminal punctuation mark.
 While we as writers want each and every sentence to convey a powerful emotion to our readers, an abundance of exclamation points tends to do just the opposite.

 The more they appear in your writing, the more likely they are to lose their novelty over time.
 Additionally, most formal pieces of writing use few (if any) exclamation points; the emphasis rests entirely on the words themselves.

-So, if you choose to utilize the exclamation point in your own writing, just remember: everything in moderation!
+So, if you choose to utilize exclamation points in your own writing, just remember: everything in moderation!